-Electrify America is owned by the financially strong Volkswagen Group and aims to invest $2 billion in building EV charging infrastructure in coming years.
+Electrify America is owned by the financially strong Volkswagen Group and aims to invest $2 billion in building EV charging infrastructure in the coming years.

-Target’s strategic selection of the partners in the EV charging expansion plan will enable the store locations to support various types of charging standards (CCS, CHAdeMO and Tesla’s Supercharging).
+Target’s strategic selection of the partners in the EV charging expansion plan will enable the store locations to support various types of charging standards (CCS, CHAdeMO, and Tesla’s Supercharging).

-Target estimates more than 1 million electric vehicles to be on the road by 2020 but we think the actual number will be more than that since Tesla alone is targeting for more than 500,000 EVs produced a year and mainstream players also trying to benefit from the trend.
+Target estimates more than 1 million electric vehicles to be on the road by 2020 but we think the actual number will be more than that since Tesla alone is targeting more than 500,000 EVs produced a year and mainstream players also trying to benefit from the trend.

-Target Corporation is also actively involved in installing roof-top solar-panels to their stores in pursuit of a total sustainable energy future for the entire chain.
+Target Corporation is also actively involved in installing roof-top solar-panels to its stores in pursuit of a total sustainable energy future for the entire chain.
 You can read the full Target press release below.